snakebyte69/Snake-eZ80-RP2350/README.md

 - ✅ Noise Minimization: Audio and video circuits are placed far from noise sources
 - ✅ High-Quality Components: Best bus transceivers, high-quality power switch, and effective shielding
 - ✅ Future Expansion: GPIO headers, diagnostic ports, and configuration jumpers enable flexibility

+This is your full system summary based on everything you’ve shared.
+Let me know if you need modifications or additional details! 🚀

 # RP2350 Specifications #